Additional Resources

 The principal balance is the amount remaining on the original loan.
 The payoff amount includes the principal balance, daily interest since the last payment, less funds in escrow.
 In most cases when completing a loan application or credit information, the principal balance will work.
 If your loan is actually paying off, the title company handling the closing will contact us for a payoff statement.

-What do I need to know about my insurance?
+What do I need to know about insurance?

 What are service fees?